Author(s)

 Mariyana Zapryanova

 We provide the first evidence of the impact of 9/11 on outcomes for Muslims in the US criminal justice system.
-We focus on parole outcomes of Muslim men in the state of Georgia, and find that 9/11 led to large declines in the likelihood of being granted parole and a subsequent 23% relative increase in prison time for Muslim inmates.
-We find that these impacts persisted after 9/11 with similar sized magnitudes.
-We also examine heterogeneity in the effects by recidivism risk and find suggestive evidence that the effects were larger for higher risk inmates.
+We focus on parole outcomes of Muslim men in the state of Georgia, and find large post-9/11 declines in the likelihood of being granted parole and a subsequent 23% relative increase in prison time for Muslim inmates.
+These impacts persisted for several years after 9/11 and were larger for inmates with higher levels of recidivism risk.
+We argue that these effects reflect unwarranted disparities driven by the decision-making of parole board members post-9/11.

 Publication Type